wazuh/wazuh-documentation/source/azure/activity-services/services/storage.rst

 Alert visualization
 ^^^^^^^^^^^^^^^^^^^

 Once the Wazuh configuration is set and the ``azure-logs`` module is running using the previous configuration, the event from the user creation example exported to Storage will be processed.
-The results can be check in Wazuh UI.
+The results can be checked in the Wazuh UI.

 .. thumbnail:: ../../../images/azure/storage-kibana.png
     :title: Storage